bump-sh/docs/src/_help/how-can-bump-help.md

 ---
-title: How can Bump.sh help you?
+title: How can Bump help you?
 ---

-- TOC
-{:toc}

 // Work in Progress

 Bump allows you to generate your API documentation and API changelog quickly.